A Generic Overview of Flickr Video Editor

 For large-scale Flickr Video Editor usage, you could benefit from:

-• Peripherals: Such as cameras, microphones, or storage solutions, depending on how far you want to go with Flickr Video Editor.
+- Peripherals: Such as cameras, microphones, or capture devices, depending on how deep you want to go with Flickr Video Editor.

 Skill Development

-Flickr Video Editor can be mastered by focusing on a few competencies:
+Flickr Video Editor can be improved by focusing on a few skill sets:

 Planning & Organization